LanceTakiguchi/portfolio_SGT/README.md

 # SGT
-2017/01/28
+* Date: 2017/01/28
+* Author: Lance Takiguchi
-Student Grade Table: An application for teachers to view student grade records.
+* Description: Student Grade Table: An application for teachers to view student grade records.
 They can add, edit, or delete students and their records.

+## Version pv0.5
+* Date: 2017/01/28
+* Description: Restore Functionality to SGT

-## Web Development
+## Web Development Utilized
 * AngularJS
 * Firebase
 * HTML